DeanoPHP/quizzy-msp2/README.md

    - Click "Save".

 Your website should now be live on GitHub Pages.
 You can access it via the URL provided in the GitHub Pages section of your repository settings.

+# Credits and Acknowledgments
+I would like to express my heartfelt gratitude to my mentor for his invaluable guidance and advice throughout this project.
+Additionally, I extend my sincere thanks all my tutors for their exceptional teaching and encouragement.
+Your dedication and expertise have greatly contributed to my learning journey, Thank you.